moschi/gtt-charts/README.md

 See the configuration for the HealthReport in the [documentation for configuration](./configuration.md#HealthReportOptions).

-HealthReport has the ability to check to following things:
+HealthReport has the ability to check the following things:

 - Time spent on an issue isn't on a specific date
 - Time spent on an issue isn't after a specific date